 |4 pm to 9.30 pm||Shringar darshan ( No Abhishek)|

 |9.30 pm||Temple closes|

 The deity of this Jyotirlinga temple is unique because there are three faces or three lingams for the deity.
 It is said to resemble the trinity Gods: Brahma, Vishnu, and Shiva.
 Apart from the main deity, there are additional shrines for Gangadevi, Rameswara, Jaleswara, Gautameswara, Kedarnath, Krishna, Rama, Parasurama, and Lakshmi Narayana.
-The area surrounding the temple is a feast for the eyes of nature-lovers.
-Trimbakeshwar is also the origin point of river Godavari, the longest river in India.
+The area surrounding the temple is a feast for the eyes of nature lovers.
+Trimbakeshwar is also the origin point of the river Godavari, the longest river in India.

 Gautama was a Maharishi who served others and performed his prayers and penance regularly.
 As a result, his fame and prosperity rose to the heavens.
-Indra, the king of demigods feared if Gautama would become prosperous than him.
+Indra, the king of demigods feared that Gautama would become more prosperous than him.
 To stop this, Indra made Gautama accidentally commit a sin.
 Although it happened unintentionally, Gautama was deemed sinful.